 2011-12: Mermis was one of four defensemen to top the 25-point mark on a dominant Gamblers team that won a USHL-best 47 games.
 Mermis scored 5 goals with 22 assists and was plus-22 in 60 games.
 His 98 penalty minutes were the second-most for Green Bay behind only Sheldon Dries (126).
 Heading into the decisive fifth game against the Waterloo Black Hawks in the USHL playoff finals, Mermis had 1 assist and was plus-three with 11 penalty minutes in 11 playoff games.
 Mermis was ranked 84th amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.

-2012-13: Mermis skated in 19 games for the University of Denver as a freshman before leaving college hockey in January to play for the OHL's London Knights.
+2012-13: Mermis skated in 19 games for the University of Denver as a freshman before leaving college hockey in January to play for the OHL’s London Knights.
 He scored 1 goal with 3 assists and was minus-one with 14 penalty minutes for the Pioneeers.
 Mermis had two assists in his first game with the Knights and finished the regular season with 2 goals and 9 assists in 26 games and was plus-17 with 30 penalty minutes.
-London had the OHL's best record and won the playoff title after trailing Barrie three games to one in the finals.
-Mermis had no points and was -2 with four penalty minutes in the first three games at the Memorial Cup.
+London had the OHL’s best record and won the playoff title after trailing Barrie three games to one in the finals.
+Mermis had no 1 points and was +1 with 10 penalty minutes in the four games at the Memorial Cup.